-When Glossier finally launched in the UK in October 2017, I went straight on the website to get my fill of Boy Brow, Cloud Paint, Haloscope and all the other cult products I'd been pining for on the other side of the Atlantic for the previous three years.
+So when Glossier finally launched in the UK back in October 2017, I was ready and waiting to log on and check out with a basket full of Boy Brow, Cloud Paint, Haloscope, and all the other cult products I'd been pining for on the other side of the Atlantic for the previous three years.
 But was it worth the wait?
+In a word: absolutely.

-A whole two and a half years later, I can honestly say that there is now a huge number of Glossier products with a permanent home in my beauty stash.
-And with the number of products that I rotate in and out of my routine on a monthly basis due to my job, that's high praise indeed.
-Of course, there are also some products that just haven't worked for me.
-So if you're thinking about shopping for Glossier but aren't sure where to start, here's my full breakdown of Glossier's biggest hits—and what I genuinely think.
-Keep scrolling to find out more.
+A whole three and a half years later, I can honestly say that there is now a huge number of Glossier products with a permanent home in my beauty stash.
+With the number of products that I rotate in and out of my routine on a monthly basis due to my job, that's high praise indeed.
+Of course, having tried basically every product that the brand makes, there are also some things that just haven't worked for me along the way.
+But if you're thinking about shopping for Glossier and aren't sure where to start, here's my full breakdown of the brand's biggest hits and what I genuinely think.

 Milky Oil is coined as the ultimate waterproof makeup remover by the brand.
 First thing to note: The bottle is small.
-Just 100ml of product for £10, which might be something to consider if you use a dedicated makeup remover every day.
-For me, however, Milky Jelly Cleanser does a solid job at removing my makeup most days, so I tend only to reach for this after a night out when I'm wearing heavier eye makeup.
-Alyss, our social media editor, and I now swear by this stuff.
+Just 100 ml of product for £10, which might be something to consider if you use a dedicated makeup remover every day.
+For me, however, Milky Jelly Cleanser does a solid job at removing my makeup most days, so I tend only to reach for this when I'm wearing heavier eye makeup.
 Despite being named an oil, once you've given the bottle a good shake, it turns into a soft liquid that makes light work of lifting off makeup without leaving greasy residue behind.

 I love a good face mist.
-I'm not always convinced of their skincare benefits, but there's something lovely about spritzing one on to awaken skin in the morning, rejuvenate during the day and calm the senses come evening.
-This one is a blend of sweet-smelling rosewater, hydrating aloe and moisture-retaining glycerin with a pump that dispenses the perfect amount of mist—in my opinion.
-Glossier claims the extra-tiny droplets are 33% smaller than the average spray, and it certainly delivers a fine rose-scented cloud to the skin.
-I can't talk to any big differences I've noticed in my complexion from using this, but it's definitely a solid option if you're looking for something gentle to soothe your skin before you apply moisturiser or as a pick-me-up during the day.
+I'm not always convinced of their skincare benefits, but there's something lovely about spritzing one on to awaken skin in the morning, rejuvenate during the day, and calm the senses come evening.
+This one is a blend of sweet-smelling rose water, hydrating aloe, and moisture-retaining glycerin with a pump that dispenses the perfect amount of mist in my opinion.
+Glossier claims the tiny droplets are 33% smaller than the average spray, and it certainly delivers a fine rose-scented cloud to the skin.
+I can't talk to any big differences I've noticed in my complexion from using this, but it's definitely a solid option if you're looking for something gentle to soothe your skin before you apply moisturiser or a pick-me-up during the day.

 My skin normally responds really well to acids, so I'm not sure why it reacted badly to this product.
-After a few days of use, I noticed a crop of red, under-the-skin bumps appearing.
-I persisted—cutting down to using it just three times a week—but after almost a month of use decided to remove it from my skincare routine due to the rash-like blemishes that continued to appear.
+After a few days of use, I noticed a crop of red under-the-skin bumps appearing.
+I persisted, cutting down to using it just three times a week, but after almost a month of use, I decided to remove it from my skincare routine due to the rash-like blemishes that continued to appear.
 Although it didn't work for me, there are a whole host of glowing reviews online and supporting images from fans of this product.
 It just wasn't a skincare match for Solution and me.

 If I'm being totally honest, I'm on the fence about this product.
 The pros: I love the packaging (it's fab for travel), the lightweight texture means it genuinely works as a primer for makeup, and it does a solid job of blurring over the large pores around my nose.
 The cons: Although you can build it up, I really don't find this hydrating enough for a daily moisturiser, and my skin definitely isn't on the dry end of the spectrum.
 I'd potentially use this as a daily moisturiser-primer hybrid during the summer months when my skin tends to be oilier and I need less hydration.
 But on a normal day, I'd apply my usual moisturiser and then layer this over the top for its makeup-priming benefits.

 Take a peek inside any of my handbags and you'll likely stumble across a tube of Glossier Balm Dotcom.
-Available in seven incarnations—including the original, unscented version and the fruity, mango version—I can't get enough of them.
-A blend of natural emollients like cupuaçu fruit extract, beeswax and castor seed oil, they have a thick texture that locks in moisture on dry lips and soothes irritation.
+Available in nine incarnations—including the original unscented version and the mango-scented version—I can't get enough of them.
+A blend of natural emollients like cupuaçu fruit extract, beeswax, and castor seed oil, they have a thick texture that locks in moisture on dry lips and soothes irritation.
 My personal favourites?
-Birthday (a vanilla-scented clear balm with flecks of '90s-inspired iridescent shimmer), Rose (a lightly floral scent with a subtle pink tint) and Coconut (for holiday vibes in a tube).
+Birthday (a vanilla-scented clear balm with flecks of '90s-inspired iridescent shimmer), Rose (a lightly floral scent with a subtle pink tint), and Coconut (for holiday vibes in a tube).

-Glossier makes three skin serums—and this one is my personal pick of the bunch.
-Niacinamide (aka vitamin B3) is a powerhouse at treating spot-prone skin and the star ingredient of Super Pure.
+Glossier makes three skin serums, and this one is my personal pick of the bunch.
+Niacinamide (aka vitamin B3) is a powerhouse at treating spot-prone skin and is the star ingredient of Super Pure.
 As an anti-inflammatory, it does an amazing job at soothing the redness and irritation that often come hand in hand with a breakout.
-If, like me, you're particularly spot-prone, this works well as a daily serum to keep your skin calm.
+If, like me, you're particularly spot prone, this works well as a daily serum to keep your skin calm.
 If you only deal with the occasional blemish, I'd suggest using this as a more targeted treatment, as it's pretty potent and could dry out sensitive complexions.

-Not only is vitamin C an amazing ingredient to reach for when your skin's looking particularly tired, but it works wonders at reducing dark spots and pigmentation too.
-I use a vitamin C serum most mornings and this is one of my most-reached-for.
+Not only is vitamin C an amazing ingredient to reach for when your skin's looking particularly tired, but it also works wonders at reducing dark spots and pigmentation.
+I use a vitamin C serum most mornings, and this is one of my most reached for.
 In terms of immediate effects, it instantly brightens and wakes up my skin.
 Trust me—this is a must if you're on a hen weekend.
-More long term, though, I've noticed it's really helped lighten the dark areas of pigmentation left on my skin from acne scarring.
+More long-term, though, I've noticed it's really helped lighten the dark areas of pigmentation left on my skin from acne scarring.
 Although I wouldn't claim it's a miracle cure—and Glossier certainly doesn't suggest this—I've noticed my skin looking smoother and more even.

-Of all the serums, this is the one I gravitate to the least—and that's really down to my own personal skin needs.
-This is a hyaluronic acid–based formula that boosts elasticity, plumps skin and deeply moisturises.
-While I do love a good dose of hyaluronic acid during a Sunday night pamper session, Super Bounce just doesn't combat any of my everyday skin concerns.
-It does an alright job at adding a little extra hydration to my skin on days where I do need it, but personally, there are other moisture-boosting serums I'd reach for over this one when I want a hit of hydration.
+Of all the serums, this is the one I gravitate to the least, and that's really down to my personal skin needs.
+This is a hyaluronic acid–based formula that boosts elasticity, plumps skin, and deeply moisturises.
+While I do love a good dose of hyaluronic acid during a Sunday-night pamper session, Super Bounce just doesn't combat any of my everyday skin concerns.
+It does an alright job at adding a little extra hydration to my skin on days when I do need it, but personally, there are other moisture-boosting serums I'd reach for over this one when I want a hit of hydration.